The Earth Holocracy Proposal’s sixth Volume is titled ‘Why Whole System Change is Necessary’.

-Not reiterating what has already been presented – particularly in Volumes One and Three, here we add to the proposal’s representation of humanity’s widespread rejection of – and worldwide activism against – the current system’s devastating specter of human rights violations, ecocide, genocide, oppression and and injustice.
+Humanity’s widespread rejection of the current centralized system of neo-liberal globalization has indeed been highlighted elsewhere within the Proposal – particularly within Volumes One and Three.
+Here we broaden our vision of worldwide activism, of humanity’s vast uprising against the current system’s devastating specter of human rights violations, ecocide, genocide, oppression and and injustice.

 Foreword to Volume Six, Part Four: